robin-raymond/zax.io/compiler-directives.md

 }

 // functions labelled as `asynchronous` expects all pass by-value functions
-// to use the `deep` qualifier rather than the implicit `shallow` thus a
+// to use a `deep` qualifier rather than an implicit `shallow` thus a warning
-// warning is issued to indicate the oversight func1 final : ()(myType : MyType) [[asynchronous]] = {
+// is issued to indicate the oversight func1 final : ()(myType : MyType) [[asynchronous]] = {
     // ...
 }